 EU, EEA, and Swiss citizens can live and work in Germany without restrictions but will need to register with the local German authorities.

-As an EU/EEA or Swiss citizen, you can enjoy freedom of movement around the countries of the EU, so you don’t need a visa or permit to come and live and work in Germany.
-There are some exceptions, however, which are listed below.
+As an EU/EEA/Swiss citizen, you enjoy freedom of movement around the EU.
+You don’t need a visa or permit to come and live and work in Germany.
+There are some exceptions, however.

-Immigration to Germany is popular – after the United States, Germany has the most migrants of any other country, as well as the highest number of immigrants in the EU, a large portion coming from other EU countries.
-There are no restrictions on EU citizens moving to Germany – they can move with just their passport – but registration in German is required if you plan to stay longer than three months or take up residence.
+Immigration to Germany is popular; after the United States, Germany has the most migrants of any other country, as well as the highest number of immigrants in the EU.
+A large portion of these come from other EU countries.
+There are no restrictions on EU citizens moving to Germany; they can move with just their passport.
+Registration in Germany is necessary if you plan to stay longer than three months or take up residence.